Hell0Gitty/MikuSensei/replit.md

 # Overview

 This is a Japanese language learning application called "Miku Sensei" that features Hatsune Miku as the virtual teacher.
+Originally built as a React application, it has been converted to a static HTML5 site.
 The app provides structured Japanese lessons through different difficulty levels, starting from complete beginners to advanced learners.
 Users can track their progress, complete lessons, and learn through a combination of characters (Hiragana/Katakana), vocabulary, and interactive content.
+The site includes Calendly scheduling integration for booking consultations.

 # User Preferences